If you are a new customer, add an item to your cart

 I came to ETP in 2013 as a donation.
 My parents, Laura and Wayne Byerly, wanted me to have a great home where people would give me a job and love on me.
 Boy, did they pick well!
 I am currently working in youth classes and some adult classes.
 When not working, I enjoy watching class from my barn stall or sunbathing with my turnout buddies.

 I have been working at the Program since being purchased in 2010.
 The staff have really come to understand me and what I need.
 I love to play with people and horses and sometimes I get distracted.
 They call me the "Veteran horse" because I am biggest and able to carry tall, unbalanced riders.
 Other than that, food and play time are my favorite past times.
-I am honored to carry men and women of the Armed Forces.
 You can easily find my stall; it is the one decorated with a flag.
 They said I need more cookies!

 I am the "handsome" one of the herd.
 Every one loves my striped mane.
 I can be timid at times, but they have done so much here to make me feel comfortable.
 I am big enough to carry adults and smooth enough to ride for all.
-I was brought here on loan in 2012, and I have so enjoyed my time at the farm.
+I have been at the farm since 2012.
+I was purchased for the Program by Jackson and Harper Rockey and I’m enjoying my time with my pasture buddies.

 I am a spirited, forward pony.
 They tell me I could be a cute hunter-jumper.
 I carry many of the small, young riders at the farm.
 I can be a handful sometimes, but I never mean harm.
 I love napping in the sun outside my stall.
-The farm purchased me many years ago, and every day has been an adventure.
+I was purchased for the Program by the Fassett Girls: Julie, Jill, Peggy and Betsi.
+Every day has been an adventure.

 I'm George!
 Nice to meet you!
 Did you bring me cookies?
 I love being part of the entertainment at the farm.
 I was bought for the Program, and I work very hard to be the best horse I can be.
 I love to run outside and play with the boys in my group.
 We have so much fun.
 I carry adults, teens, and young riders.
 They trust me with the riders, and each give me kisses.
 I love meeting people!

-I used to be a circus pony before being purchased by the Program.
+I used to be a circus pony before being donated to the Program by Dick Kohlreiser.
 Although, I do not work in classes anymore, I am the perfect size for timid groomers to learn about horses.
-I am visited most Wednesdays by my scheduled groomer to learn how to be comfortable around horses.
 The staff likes to dress me up for Ride-a-thon and let me sell 50/50 tickets for the day.
+I am the perfect PR pony.
 I enjoy being outside with the other ponies.

 I have been working at ETP for many years.
-I was bought when I was still a youthful reining horse, and boy did I have buttons!
+I was donated by Abby and Kent Morgan when I was still a youthful reining horse, and boy did I have buttons!
 They said I was fancy!
 I have not done much reining for a long time, but I still remember a thing or two.
 I can be sensitive at times, but I love my riders.
 My favorite times are outside with my friends or going for a trail ride.

 I am head pony.
-I have been working at the program for many years.
-I can sometimes be cantankerous, but I never mean any harm.
+I was purchased for the Program by Cowan Realtors and I have been working here for many years.
+When I first started I could be pretty ornery but I turned out to be one of the best therapy ponies ever!
 I love feeding time and turn out time when I am not in class.
-Sometimes, my friend Kathy will get me out to play.
-It's a great break from class work!
 I work mostly with youth riders and have served many hours in Hippotherapy.
 If you need a smooth-walking pony, I am your man!
 Or... pony?

 Well, hello!
 My name is Jessie!
 Want to be my friend?
 This place is very interesting!
 The Program purchased me from my previous owner in summer of 2014.
 I was born in 2008 and am a pony at 14.2 hands.
 Although, I am considered a pony, I spend my time outside with taller friends.
 I have found Emma to be very calming, as I am still a little young.
 She is such a good friend to have.
 I hope you come see me soon!
 I love meeting new people!

 I came to the Program July 2014.
 The staff knew I would work immediately.
 I am getting older, but they understand how to get me warmed up and ready for class.
 I enjoy the slower work I get to do here, but I also have some fun trotting with the younger riders.
-They said Phoenix "fell in love" with me, and we were inseparable.
 I have enjoyed all the people I have been able to meet here.
 I am glad my owner, Jane Jones, was able to get me into this Program and keep an old lady moving!